cran/BayesianFROC/README.md

       - comparison of truth using synthesized datasets from a fixed model as a truth

-This is an example dataset;
+An example dataset to be fitted a model

 | Confidence Level       | Number of Hits | Number of False alarms |
 | :--------------------- | :------------: | :--------------------: |